 How to Become a Freshwater Fishing Guide

 To legally operate a freshwater guide service, you don’t need the same licenses from the Department of Wildlife.
 Instead, you need a Guide License from the same institution.
-If you’re a California resident, this will cost you $229.43.
+This costs $234.58 for residents or $539.00 for non-residents (subject to change).

 You also need a USCG captain’s license to fish in “navigable waters.”
 Navigable waters are waterways with (commercial) traffic, like the Sacramento River and its delta.
 In addition, you must always register your boat at the DMV, even if you use it only on a private lake.

 Finally, your clients need to purchase their own fishing licenses.
 They can easily do this on the Department of Fish and Wildlife website.